rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 - ERR_NORECIPIENT (411): Returned when no recipient is given
 - ERR_NOTEXTTOSEND (412): Returned when no text to send is given
 - ERR_CANNOTSENDTOCHAN (404): Returned when the client cannot send to the channel (e.g., moderated channel)
-- ERR_NOTOPLEVEL (413): Returned when no toplevel domain specified
-- ERR_WILDTOPLEVEL (414): Returned when wildcard in toplevel domain
 - ERR_TOOMANYTARGETS (407): Returned when too many targets are specified
 - ERR_NOSUCHNICK (401): Returned when the nickname or channel name doesn't exist